-Helen Noble joined the DOSA in August 1968, succeeding Dolores Timmer who resigned from her position as Secretary to the Division.
-Eileen McVey, B.A., also joined DOSA in August as Assistant Secretary.
+Mrs. Helen Noble joined the DOSA in August 1968, succeeding Mrs. Dolores Timmer who resigned from her position as secretary to the Division.
+Mrs. Evelyn McVey, B.A., also joined the DOSA in August as assistant Division secretary.

 For approximately a month during the spring of 1968, Dr. Roy K. Jarecky, Associate Dean for Admissions and Student Affairs at the University of Kentucky Medical Center, participated informally as a member of the Division while on special leave from Kentucky.
 During this time he made major contributions in conducting the survey on racial minority group applicants (25) and in serving as senior author of the 1967-68 Applicant Study (17).